neurodivergence/neurodivergence/README.md

 ![alt text](https://files.catbox.moe/h9epxr.png)

 info:
-i smoke weed at 14
+i smoke weed at 14.
 i almost got into jail when i was 16

 byf:
-i am coping , im very insufferable to talk with

-i view everyone as a person idgaf who u r just dont be a creep
+i am coping , im very insufferable to talk with. i view everyone as a person idgaf who u r just dont be a creep

 dni: